rubyonrailsfourbook/book/03-static-content/01-static-html.markdown

 The next way is a bit better.
 This way allows you to keep the same layout of your site very easily.

 ## REST(ful)
 When people first learn about REST they want to do **EVERY** thing RESTfuly.
+Yes, most of the blog will dymanic content.
+However, some parts will be static.

 There are reason for **NOT** doing this.
-The first having RESTfull static views adds a lot of
+The first having RESTful static views adds a lot of complexity to your site.
+It also creates large load on your database.